Market guide: What are XDR Cybersecurity services?

 What are the features of XDR Cybersecurity?

-- Antivirus and malware detections using Machine Learning (ML) and behavior-based analysis to improve threat detection and prevention.
+1. Antivirus and malware detections using Machine Learning (ML) and behaviour-based analysis to improve threat detection and prevention.

-- Uses dynamically updated threat intelligence networks to identify new attack vulnerabilities and methods.
-Intelligence networks use a combination of anonymized data collected from Internet probes and customers and crowdsourced incident reports.
+3. Uses dynamically updated threat intelligence networks to identify new attack vulnerabilities and methods.
+Intelligence networks use a combination of anonymised data collected from Internet probes and customers and crowdsourced incident reports.
 Some also support third-party intelligence feeds expressed in a structured format like JSON, YAML and CSV.

-- Supports customized rules and blocklists for particular applications and groups.
+5. Supports customised rules and blocklists for particular applications and groups.

-- Simplified alerts with customized criteria that summarize multi-faceted attacks and include recommended remediation steps.
+8. Simplified alerts with customised criteria that summarise multi-faceted attacks and include recommended remediation steps.

 What is the market size for XDR?